priestc/giotto/README.md

 Giotto's motto is "An application framework for idealists with no deadlines"

 This document is a work in progress.
-Since Giotto is still being conceptualized and written, this document will
+Since Giotto is still being conceptualized and written, this document will change often.

 Why?
 ====